Skip to Content

 • In general, you should sow 2-3 seeds in each cell for each tray (unless you are buying fresh seeds from a firm you know and have ample space for many seedling trays).

-• You can regulate the humidity and temperature needed for seed germination and the development of young seedlings in greenhouses.
-You can start seeds in greenhouses at any moment due to this controlled atmosphere.
-However, you must start the seeds in greenhouses 6 to 8 weeks before the last anticipated date of frost for your area if you are growing plants that you intend to transplant into gardens outside in the spring.
+• You can regulate the humidity and temperature needed for germinating and developing young seedlings in greenhouses.
+Due to this controlled atmosphere, you can start seeds in greenhouses anytime.
+However, you must start the seeds in greenhouses 6 to 8 weeks before your area’s last anticipated frost date if you are growing plants that you intend to transplant into gardens outside in the spring.

 • You can supply heat to a seedling bed with the use of a heat mat, which aids in the germination process.